divshot/docs/guides/domains/apex-cloudflare.md

 ## Add Your Domain to Divshot

 First you'll want to add your domain to Divshot if you haven't already done so.
 Use the [command line](/guides/domains) or [dashboard](https://dashboard.divshot.com).
-Omit the `www` since we're going the Apex route, like so:
+Add both `apex` and `www`:

     divshot domains:add my-app.com
+    divshot domains:add www.my-app.com

 ## Add Your Website to CloudFlare